agext/regexp/README.md

 # Extended `regexp` package for Go (golang)

 This is an extension of the standard [Go](http://golang.org) package with the same name.
-It is modified copy that can be used as a simple drop-in replacement, being 100% backwards-compatible with the standard package.
+It is a modified copy that can be used as a simple drop-in replacement, being 100% backwards-compatible with the standard package.
 It adds new methods to the `Regexp` type to allow for more efficient processing of submatches.

 ## Maturity